intel/kubernetes-power-manager/README.md

 The Kubernetes Power Manager is a Kubernetes Operator designed to expose and utilize Intel specific power management technologies in a Kubernetes Environment.

-The SST is a powerful collection of features that offers more granular control over CPU performance and power consumption on a per-core basis.
+The Intel SST suite is a powerful collection of features that offers more granular control over CPU performance and power consumption on a per-core basis.
 However, as a workload orchestrator, Kubernetes is intentionally designed to provide a layer of abstraction between the workload and such hardware capabilities.
 This presents a challenge to Kubernetes users running performance critical workloads with specific requirements dependent on hardware capabilities.

 The Kubernetes Power Manager bridges the gap between the container orchestration layer and hardware features enablement, specifically Intel SST.

 ### Kubernetes Power Manager' main responsibilities:

-- Deploying the Power Node Agent DaemonSet, targeting the nodes desired by the user, which contains the App QoS Agent and Node Agent in a single Pod
-- Managing all associated custom resources
-- Discovery and advertisement of the Power Profile extended resources.
-- Sending HTTP requests to the App QoS daemons for SST configuration.
+- The Kubernetes Power Manager consists of two main components - the overarching manager which is deployed anywhere on a cluster and the power node agent which is deployed on each node you require power management capabilities.
+-  The overarching operator is responsible for the configuration and deployment of the power node agent, while the power node agent is responsible for the tuning of the cores as requested by the user.

 ### Use Cases: